Agile-IoT/node-red-contrib-agile-deployer/README.md

 * tab-deploy: uploads a workflow tab to a remote Node-RED
 * cloud-link: performs adaptive jobs offloading depending of device status (CPU, mem or temperature)
+* heroku-deploy: deploys a Node-RED instance on Heroku

 ## tab-deploy ##